A Traveler's Guide Without Air Travel

 Coverage provided by the Régie de l’assurance maladie du Québec (RAMQ)

-Insurance covering unforeseeable and unpredictable events
+Insurance covering unforeseeable and unforeseeable events

 Insurance covering damage, theft, or loss of luggage and bicycles

-At your destination, Vélo Québec Voyages will transport your luggage from one hotel to another for the duration of your trip.
-We remind you of the importance of clearly identifying your luggage to ensure its transfer.We accept only one piece of luggage per person, and its weight must not exceed 15 kilograms.
+Once you arrive at your destination, Vélo Québec Voyages will transport your luggage from one hotel to the next throughout the trip.
+Please remember to clearly label your luggage to ensure it is transferred correctly.We allow only one piece of luggage per person, and it must weigh no more than 15 kilograms.

 A typical day with Vélo Québec Voyages